Pseudopathology vs Pathology vs Taphonomy and the Buikstra-Ubelaker Inventory

 Sun bleaching produces a progressively whiter cortical surface through UV-driven organic degradation and collagen loss.
 It operates primarily on exposed (surface-scattered, not buried) bone.
 Fully bleached bone may superficially resemble calcined (burned) bone but lacks the structural changes (crazing, warping, fracture planes) that are diagnostic of thermal modification.
 In Indian casework, sun-bleached remains from dryland agricultural areas in Rajasthan, Maharashtra, and Andhra Pradesh are commonly encountered; their white colour is sometimes initially misinterpreted as cremation by the initial responding officer, requiring forensic anthropological assessment.

 Soil staining imparts the chemical signature of the burial matrix onto the bone surface.
+How soil samples are collected during scene recovery to allow this correlation is described in the forensic archaeological scene recovery topic.
 Reducing (waterlogged, anaerobic) soils produce grey or black staining from manganese dioxide and reduced iron compounds.
 Iron-rich laterite soils (common in peninsular India, central Africa, and parts of Australia) produce deep orange to red staining that can penetrate the full cortex.
 Calcite-rich soils produce a white mineral crust.
 Humic acid-rich forest soils produce brown or dark brown staining.
 These staining patterns can be correlated with the soil profile at the recovery site, confirming that the remains were buried in that location rather than transported post-depositionally.

 Fire modification of bone produces a colour sequence that correlates with temperature and oxidation conditions.
 The Shipman 1984 framework (drawing on experimental bone burning data) defines the main stages: brown at approximately 200 to 300 degrees Celsius (partial organic degradation), black at approximately 300 to 500 degrees Celsius (complete carbonisation of organic fraction), grey to white at approximately 500 to 700 degrees Celsius (progressive decarboxylation), and fully calcined white at above 700 degrees Celsius (all organic and some carbonate mineral removed, hydroxyapatite crystal growth).
 Each stage has associated structural changes: brown bone shows minimal structural change; black bone shows longitudinal cracking; grey-white bone shows transverse cracking and beginning warping; calcined bone shows complete fragmentation and extreme brittleness.
 The fracture patterns also differ between bone burned in the green state (with soft tissue) and bone burned dry: green bone shows curved transverse fractures and a delaminating pattern from differential shrinkage of the organic and mineral fractions; dry bone cracks longitudinally.